muratk3n/thirdwave/en/tweets/2020/week25d.md

 Yeah but bcz of [Broken Windows](https://taibbi.substack.com/p/where-did-policing-go-wrong) mentality he kept going at the guy..
 Cop is thinking 'why is the dude sleeping there..  there has to be more to this... lemme probe some more..  some more..' and the guy snaps.
-So which training is more important?
+IMO that was the training in play there.

 "@AJRoss_TV